 Anagen – It is an active growth stage of hair follicles during which hair root is classified quickly, improving the hair stuff.
 The hair grows for 1 cm within a month.

-Catagen – This is a small transition stage that occurs at the end of anagen phase.
+Catagen – This is a small transition stage that occurs at the end of the anagen phase.
 It triggers the end of active hair growth.
 The length of this period is 2 to 3 weeks during which hair converts club hair.
 Club hair is developed in the catagen phase

 Telogen – This is a resting phase of the hair follicle.
 When the body receives wide stress, more than 50% of hair can enter into telogen phase earlier and start falling that is specified as hair loss.
 This is a Telogen effluvium condition.